keu/docs/astro/data-lineage-support-and-compatibility.md

 If you’re using an unsupported operator, create an issue in the [OpenLineage GitHub repository](https://github.com/OpenLineage/OpenLineage) or write your own custom extractor.

 :::info

 This functionality is early access.
-If you have questions or feedback, contact [Astronomer Support](https://support.astronomer.io/).
+If you have questions or feedback, contact [Astronomer support](https://support.astronomer.io/).

 :::

-## Supported Airflow Operators
+## Supported Airflow operators

 The following operators are supported in Astro lineage: